CrossMoDA/crossmoda.github.io/content/home/demo.md

 active = false  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Cross-Modality Domain Adaptation for Medical Image Segmentation" subtitle = "Unsupervised 3D Semantic Segmentation Domain Adaptation"
+title = "Cross-Modality Domain Adaptation for Medical Image Segmentation and Classification" subtitle = "Unsupervised 3D Semantic Segmentation and Classification Domain Adaptation"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.